 - Always lock your car doors while driving and when you’re parked, even in your own driveway.
 It may help prevent theft from your motor vehicle.

 By practicing these few safety tips, you can reduce your chances of becoming a victim of crime.
 Stay alert, and stay safe.

-From the desk of Officer Jane Constant
+From the Desk of Officer Jane Constant

-Senior Relations Division
+Senior Relations Officer